Last updated 1 September 2021

 The Serious Drug Offender Confiscation Order Scheme is contained in the CPC Act.
-Under the scheme, a court that is sentencing an offender for a serious drug offence must issue a certificate for each conviction of a serious drug offence (a serious drug offence certificate).
-A ‘serious drug offence’ is then defined as a ‘qualifying offence’.
+Under the scheme, a court sentencing an offender for a serious drug offence must issue a certificate for each conviction of a serious drug offence (a serious drug offence certificate).
+A ‘serious drug offence’ is defined as a ‘qualifying offence’.
 The CPC Act provides that the Supreme Court must make a serious drug offender confiscation order against a person if it is satisfied that:

 - the person has been convicted of a qualifying offence for which a serious drug offence certificate has been issued and